 I am unable to remember the stages of the assessment: Subjective, Objective Assessment, Clinical Impression, Plan of Treatment and Therapy.

 I am unable to remember the special tests

 We all have a fear of making mistakes and of failing but I tried to remind myself that I am going to be in a learning environment under the supervision of an expert.
 It is a safe environment where I can make mistakes and more importantly, learn from them.
-To receive constructive feedback and to not be afraid to ask questions, even if they may seem silly at first.
-This is what Experiential Learning means… to learn from experience.
+To positively receive constructive feedback and to not be afraid to ask questions, even if they may seem silly at first.
+This is what experiential learning means… to learn from experience.

 During my placement:

 I experienced a mixture of feelings.
 I was a little anxious because I wasn’t sure what to expect.
-I was also worried about whether I would be able to answer any of Mick’s questions or be able to apply the skills that I have already acquired effectively?
+I was also worried about whether I would be able to answer any of Mick’s questions or be able to apply the skills that I have already acquired, effectively.
 I was also excited and keen to start my placement.
 I had thought over the previous days that I would observe Mick during the consultations with clients, witnessing the subjective and objective assessment and observe the subsequent treatment.
-I did not expect to get involved, but only to observe.
+I did not expect to be involved in the practical application of treatments, only to observe.